Tuesday, May 21, 2019

 The film's plot highlights the lack of energy that I would've liked to have experienced.
 It contains the poorly written dialogue in which Lucas and Jonathan Hale collaborated.
 Given what previously occurred in Menace, Star Wars fans might have preferred a different directionI would have wanted it if someone more experienced had co-written the script with dialogue changes, including the line "I don't like sand," to make it less cringe-worthy.

 Even the romantic subplot feels awkward.
-The relationship between Anakin and Padme should have had better execution in the film.
+The relationship between Anakin and Padme deserves better execution in the film.
 It could have been a consequence of acting, writing and direction.
 Nevertheless, there is still a batch of moments, like the speeder chase, the Battle of Geonosis and the lightsaber duel between Yoda and Count Dooku.

 Hayden Christensen is still not as terrific as Anakin Skywalker.
 Given the script and direction, his performance was okay but gets melodramatic.
 Ewan McGregor continues his performance as Obi-Wan Kenobi.
 Christopher Lee was good at portraying Count Dooku, but his character was less menacing than Darth Maul.